Some people on the internet say that The Escape Artist is running out of fresh material.

 Don’t Stop Til You Get Enough (Michael Jackson)

 When it comes to debating the Safe Withdrawal Rate, Michael is a STICKLER.
-He’s annoyed that The Trinity Study only considered 30 year retirement periods.
-He writes lengthy blogposts on sequence of returns risk.
 Not for Michael the breezy assurances that you can trust the 4% rule of thumb and everything will probably be fine.
 Michael advises a 2.75% withdrawal rate (note the 2 decimal places) and, whatever you say, he can be more

 I Won’t Let The Sun Go Down On Me (Nik Kershaw)

 One of the sneaky tricks of The Prison Camp is to encourage you to let yourself go (both physically and mentally) as you get older.
-As we discussed in Get Rich Without Mobility Scooters, many people seem to give up physically at about age 30 and just accept that its a long slow inevitable decline from there.
+Many people seem to give up physically at about age 30 and just accept that its a long slow inevitable decline from there.

 The Escape Artist says: fuck that.
-Much of what we think is ageing is just the result of the awful modern Western diet (processed carbs) and sedentary lifestyles.
-I can bench press more now than I could in my yoof.
-I’m not competing with anyone else but I am competing with myself.
+Much of what we think is ageing is just the result of bad diet and sedentary lifestyles.

-Sure, I know where this is headed and soon we will all be dead but I’ll be staying as strong as I can for as long as I can.
+Sure, I know that soon we will all be dead but I’ll be staying as strong as I can for as long as I can.

 When The Going Gets Tough (Billy Ocean)